-At this stage, it is difficult to tell how this will affect the operations of the app; however, it is good to be aware of the government stance on the app in the country your business is registered in and where your target audience is located while planning your campaign and strategy.
+At this stage, it is difficult to tell how this will affect the operations of the app; however, it is good to be aware of the government’s stance on the app in the country your business is registered and where your target audience is located while planning your campaigns and strategy.

 In the end, TikTok is on a fast track to becoming the top most-used app in the world in a few years, and therefore make sure to take full advantage of it while the reach of their ads is effective.